 Besides the land crossings, you can also travel from Palestine to Jordan via the Ben Gurion Airport in Tel Aviv.
 Security measures here are much less severe as this airport is used mainly by tourists, making your re-entry into Palestine easier and more straightforward.

-While this presents much less hustle and risk, it’s unfortunately also the most expensive route.
-Tickets from Tel Aviv to Amman, though only a short distance of around 100 miles away, typically cost around 600 USD.
 Once you’ve arrived in Amman, you must then also arrange for transport to your final destination.
 Also keep in mind that as a foreigner, entrance into historic cultural sites such as Petra are very expensive.
 If you are able to afford this route as well as the following expenses in Jordan, we recommend using this route to avoid any potential complications on your return.

 Final Remarks